M-Faiq-7R/net-forge/README.md

 # ⚡ NetForge

-> A C++ networking project built from scratch on Linux to explore how computer networks work at a lower level.
+> A C++ networking project built from scratch on Linux to explore computer networking at a lower level.

 ---

 ## 🧠 About

-**NetForge** is a hands-on C++ networking project focused on:
+**NetForge** is a hands-on C++ networking project focused on TCP sockets, concurrent clients, multithreading, synchronization, and Linux socket programming.

-* TCP sockets
-* Concurrent clients
-* Multithreading
-* Synchronization
-* Low-level Linux networking

-The project was built incrementally, starting from a basic TCP client and server and progressing toward a multi-client network application.
+The project was built incrementally from a basic TCP client-server application into a multi-client network application.

-The primary goal was **not** to build a production-ready networking framework, but to understand how networking concepts work by implementing them directly in C++.
+The goal was not to create a production-ready networking framework, but to understand how networking concepts work by implementing them directly in C++ using the Linux socket API.

 ---

 ## 🚀 Features

-### Completed

 * ✅ TCP client-server communication
 * ✅ Multiple simultaneous client connections